ssayle/plant-humanities/contributors/README.md

 ![](https://raw.githubusercontent.com/plant-humanities/essays/main/contributors/Fulton.jpg)

 Allison Fulton is an English Ph.D.
 Candidate at the University of California Davis with a Designated Emphasis in Science and Technology Studies.
 Her dissertation examines how nineteenth-century American scientific disciplines were brought to form through gendered and racialized craftwork technologies.
-Recently, she participated in the residential course “Pioneers of Natural History” at the Oak Spring Garden Foundation and exhibited an artists’ book at the UC Davis Manetti Shrem Museum of Art Graduate Exhibition.
+Recently, she participated in the residential course "Pioneers of Natural History" at the Oak Spring Garden Foundation and exhibited an artists’ book at the UC Davis Manetti Shrem Museum of Art Graduate Exhibition.
 Her work has been generously supported by the American Antiquarian Society and the Winterthur Library.

 ## Kristan M. Hanson